Gorgo is language learning that works with memory, not against it.

 Meet Gorgo

-Our brains can’t store language simply because it is handed over.
-Especially if you’re neurodiverse.
-Language needs to feel alive to stick.
-Not gamification, not streaks.
+Our brains don't store language just because it's repeated.
+Memory champions have known this for decades—the brain prioritizes the emotionally resonant, the spatially situated, the sensorially vivid.
+Not drills.
+Not streaks.
 Strange little worlds where words become memories, because they get inside you rather than sit at the surface.

 -